AmingAndrei/violence.website/content/species/species.md

 Taxonomic Structure

 The domain _Allokaryota_ is recognised as a wastebasket taxon, a provisional grouping used to collectively identify organisms that defy standard biological taxonomy.
 Organisms within this domain exhibit extreme morphological and genetic divergence from one another, often sharing no observable evolutionary relationship.
-This heterogeneity is widely theorised to be a direct consequence of the Imago.
+This heterogeneity is widely theorised to be a direct consequence of the Anima.

 Composition